FaithsCoding/regex-tutorial/regex-tutorial.md

 # A RegEx Tutorial

 This git gist will be walking you through a regex tutorial.
 Firstly, regex is an abbreviation for 'regualr expressions' which are a set of characters used to create patterns that are used to find, replace, validate or search for text throughout most languages.
+Within this tutorial we will be looking at a code snippet which is used for matching hexadecmial values.

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.

-The following code will be used throughout the tutorial to give specific examples of how we can utilise regex.

-/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/

-This code snippet can be used to validate whether or not an email address is formatted correctely.
+This tutorial will navigate you through the different components of a regex used to match hex codes.
+Hex codes are used to choose colours by using the hexadecimal format.
+Hex codes will always start with # and can be in a hex triplet or a shorthand hex format.

+Hex Triplet Formats Include: #000000, #FFFFFFF Shorthand Hex Format: #000, #FFF

+The hex triplet format doubles the shorthand for example #000 > #000000 as a hex value is always 6 numbers after a #.

+The regex we are using within this tutorial to match our hex values is:

+/^#?([a-f0-9]{6}|[a-f0-9]{3})$/

 ## Table of Contents